isaacarnault/aws-efs/EFS_EC2.md

 `$ mount -t efs -o tls fs-ID:/ /var/www/html`<br>

-We gonna create a single web page in order to check later on if it appears on the other EC2 instance SSH.<br>
+We're going to create a single web page in order to check later on if it appears on the other EC2 instance SSH.<br>

 `$ cd html`

 `echo "<html><h1>Hello World</h1></html>" > index.html`<br>

-To verify that the web page was correctly created we can perform a simple `$ ls` or we can connect to our EC2 - EFS - Instance 1 `IPv4 Public IP` in our browser.<br>
+To verify that the web page was correctly created, we can perform a simple `$ ls` or we can connect to our EC2 - EFS - Instance 1 `IPv4 Public IP` in our browser.<br>

 <details>
 <summary>🔴 See output</summary>